28 Great Nerdy Date Ideas

-If you're lucky, your city or town will have a couple options nearby.
-Last summer my boyfriend and I spent hours at the Science Museum of Minnesota learning, exploring, and geeking out.
-To find a museum near you, check out MuseumsUSA.org.
+If you’re lucky, your city or town will have a couple options nearby.
+My husband and I have spent hours at the Science Museum of Minnesota learning, exploring, and geeking out.
+To find a museum near you, simple search on Google for “museums near me.”
+You’d may just be surprised what kind of museums are in driving distance of your house!

 Supernatural, Fate Zero, Harry Potter, or Lord of the Rings anyone?!
 Bonus points if you and your date enjoy some geek treats cooked up from suggestion 3 while watching.